Home > Construction > What Contract Administrators Do and How to Become one

 They also need to record and maintain a filing system for all receipts pertaining to vendors, materials and services.
 This helps to review each job at the end of a project against the budget and help inform decisions for future projects.

-True, the role of the Contracts Administrator is a demanding one.
+True, the role of the Contract Administrator is a demanding one.
 Yet, it’s also rewarding, thanks to the boundless opportunities it creates for career growth and advancement.

 Analytical and problem-solving skills: The Contract Administrator is the foundation of every project, as the contract is the base upon which all work is built.
 A Contract Administrator needs to be able to work well under pressure and to balance competing demands.
 For this reason, you need to have the ability to think quickly, problem solve, and make decisions that are well-informed and follow a logical trajectory.